Clinical Evidence

 Biopsy-confirmed tissue damage within 6 hours

 The Foley catheter tip (2.5–3 cm) pressing into the bladder dome produces acute and chronic inflammatory changes at the cellular level within 6 hours of insertion — demonstrated by biopsy-confirmed studies.
-Lotus reduces tip length to ~0.5 cm, designed to eliminate sustained dome contact.
+Lotus reduces proximal tip to 4.5–6.5 mm, designed to eliminate sustained dome contact.
 11

 CMS non-reimbursement as a design forcing function